Holly Sonders Heats Up Instagram In Black Lingerie And Knee-High Boots As She Poses With Legs Spread

-Holly Sonders is heating up Instagram with a racy snap showing her posing in black lingerie and knee-high boots.
+Holly Sonders heated up Instagram with a racy snap showing her posing in black lingerie and knee-high boots.

 The former Fox Sports host took to the social media site to share a racy picture that showed her sitting on a white stone bench outside in front of an ivy-covered wall.
 Sonders spread her legs and arms, resting each arm on her knee.
 She looked to the side away from the camera, giving a steely gaze.